CodingNomads/articles/movie-tweets/movie-analysis.md

 scifi_filtered = scifi[condition][columns]
 ```

-After having created the `filtered_scifi` table, you can focus on building up your metrics in order to select the best liked movies of each decade.
+After you created the `filtered_scifi` table, you can focus on building up your metrics in order to select the best liked movies of each decade.
 You will look at the average rating, and you will need to `.groupby()` decade and `movie_title`.

 It is important to sort the aggregated value in a _descending_ order to get the results you are expecting.
 You want each group to have a maximum of 5 films, so a _lambda expression_ can help you to loop through the decade groups and show only the top 5.
 Otherwise, if there are less than 5 films in a decade, you want to show only the top movie, meaning only 1 record.
 Finally you will `round` the ratings to two decimal points.